aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 Combined with unique constraints, this avoids duplicate growth and protects downstream analytics.

-## 7. Step Six: Use Layered Testing as a Deployment Gate
+## 7. step six: use layered testing as a deployment gate

 A production-ready LLM MVP should test at three levels: